AdobeDocs/experience-manager-screens.en/help/using/project-taxonomy-implementation.md

 * **Scheduling**
 * **Previewing the content**

-To learn about these terms, refer to [Glossary](https://experienceleague.adobe.com/docs/experience-manager-screens/user-guide/overview/screens-glossary.html?lang=en).
+To learn about these terms, see [Glossary](https://experienceleague.adobe.com/docs/experience-manager-screens/user-guide/overview/screens-glossary.html?lang=en).

 >[!NOTE]
 >